rydmike/flex_color_scheme/README.md

 ```

 The setup of the `MaterialApp` is as simple as in the previous example and
-almost identical, we just use few other choices for `surfaceMode` and its
+almost identical, for demonstration purposes we use other values for
-`blendLevel`.
-We also use values for the choice of `visualDensity` and
+`surfaceMode` and its `blendLevel`.
+We also use values for the choice
-`fontFamily` from a static `AppData` class.
+of `visualDensity` and `fontFamily` from a static `AppData` class.

 ```dart
 class DemoApp extends StatelessWidget {